🗣️ How to...Nabla Echo

-When using Nabla Echo during a video visit, your browser must allow Local Network Access so Nabla can connect to Echo on your computer and capture audio.
+When using Nabla Echo during a video visit, the browser must allow Local Network Access so Nabla can connect to Echo on the computer and capture audio.

 When do I need to allow Local Network Access?